geodask/svelte-reactive-table/sites/docs/src/routes/docs/basic-usage/+page.md

 </table>
 ```

-That's it!
-You now have a fully functional, reactive table.
+This creates a fully functional, reactive table instance.

 ## Understanding the Structure